rancher/docs/content/rancher/v2.x/en/cluster-admin/editing-clusters/_index.md

 Cluster administrators can edit the membership for a cluster, controlling which Rancher users can access the cluster and what features they can use.

->**Ping and MS FS Caveats:**
->
->- IdP does not support search or lookup.
-When adding users to clusters, the exact IDs must be entered correctly.
->- When adding users to a cluster, group IDs are not supported unless the admin who turned on access control is a member of the group.
->- When adding a group that includes an admin to clusters, add it from the drop-down rather than the search bar.
-If you add the group using the search bar, the group will not get added.

 1. From the **Global** view, open the cluster that you want to add members to.

 2. From the main menu, select **Members**.
 Then click **Add Member**.